 As with all medically necessary services, third-party payer coverage is only part of the patient’s decision process.
 Consider dry needling: non-coverage in that case creates an opportunity to discuss the benefits of the service.

-Be sure to check payers’ medical policies and ensure they do not classify telehealth therapy services as “not medically necessary” or “effectiveness not established.”
+Be sure to check payers’ medical policies to ensure they do not classify telehealth therapy services as “not medically necessary” or “effectiveness not established.”
 If either of these classifications apply, then you cannot balance bill the patient for telehealth services.
 If you proceed and bill these services to that payer, then it will assign the balance to the practice or individual therapist—not the patient.
 And remember, if you’re a preferred provider for a commercial plan, your contract likely requires you to bill all services to that payer so it can determine the patient’s liability—meaning you cannot simply collect cash from the patient upfront to bypass submitting a claim to the payer.
-Only Medicare has specific policies that address ABNs and notices of non-coverage.